purewack/jsong-audio/README.md

     "name": "drums",
     "source": "./drums.mp3",
     "volumeDB": 0,
-    "mute": false,
-    "offset": 0,
-    "length": 56
+    "regions" : {
+      regionID_1: {},
+      regionID_2: {},
+      ...
+    }
 }, ...
 </pre>

-The name is a track name label serving as a reference, the source is the URI to the data file containing the track music to be loaded into [`Tone.Player`](https://tonejs.github.io/docs/14.7.77/Player.html).
+The name is a track name label serving as a reference, the regions describe how and when the track is to load music into [`Tone.Player`](https://tonejs.github.io/docs/14.7.77/Player.html).

-The length and offset describe the length of the music file in <a href="https://en.wikipedia.org/wiki/Bar_(music)">Bars</a> and the offset should say when the file should begin playing for the first time.
+## Data
+This section contains either URL or data URI of actual sound files that make up the song